The State of Mental Health in Florida: When Your Loved One Needs Help

 Person sitting with head in his hands, possibly struggling with both bpd and addiction

-You have likely spent the last few months becoming an amateur expert on a crisis you never wanted to understand.
-You know the names of the medications and the names of the local hospital discharge planners.
-It’s that sinking feeling that comes when the phone rings at 2:00 AM.
+You’ve likely spent the last few months becoming an amateur expert on a crisis you never wanted to understand.
+You know the names of the medications.
+You know the names of the local hospital discharge planners.
+And you know that sinking feeling when the phone rings at 2 a.m.

-Finding mental health treatment in Florida can feel like navigating a series of dead ends.
-You find a hospital that stabilizes a crisis but discharges your loved one before they are actually well.
-Or you find a rehab center that claims to treat “dual diagnosis” but doesn’t have a psychiatrist on-site more than once a week.
-If you’re looking for a way to break the cycle of “stabilize and release,” you need to look for residential psychiatric care that treats mental illness as the primary cause, not a secondary symptom.
+Finding mental health treatment in Florida can feel like a series of dead ends.
+You find a hospital that stabilizes a crisis but discharges your loved one before they’re actually well.
+You find a rehab center that advertises “dual diagnosis” but doesn’t have a psychiatrist on-site more than once a week.
+If you want to break the cycle of stabilize and release, the thing to look for is residential psychiatric care that treats mental illness as the primary cause, not a secondary symptom.

 Destination Hope is a licensed residential mental health treatment center in South Florida specializing in high-acuity psychiatric care.